yaserdemet/caseStudy/README.md

 📌 To reduce boilerplate code, stayed information in JSON file.

-📌 Js iteration method map.
+📌 Js iteration method map ( map and filter )

 Project aims to create a react scaleable page with Figma.